When Beavis and Butt-Head first emerged in 1993 grunge hadRead more...

-During the previous decade, the ‘Fab Four’ from Liverpool had capitalised on their worldwide success with a string of music-based features, commencing in 1964 with A Hard Day’s Night, which was soon followed by Help!, Magical Mystery Tour and Yellow Submarine, although the latter would was produced with little input from the band.
+During the previous decade, the ‘Fab Four’ from Liverpool had capitalised on their worldwide success with a string of music-based features, commencing in 1964 with A Hard Day’s Night, which was soon followed by Help!, Magical Mystery Tour and Yellow Submarine.
 Almost a decade after their split, Universal Pictures released a new movie based around their now-legendary music called Sgt.
 Pepper’s Lonely Hearts Club Band, which featured cameos from such renowed artists as the Bee Gees, Alice Cooper and Aerosmith.
 Following in the footsteps of their idols, when KISS were approached to blend their own music with elements of science fiction and fantasy, the offer seemed too good to resist.

-Within less than a year, KISS had released two acclaimed studio albums, as well as a live record, but tensions within the group had caused significant tension and animosity between the four members.
+Within less than a year of their arrival on the scene KISS had released two acclaimed studio albums, as well as a live record, but tensions within the group had caused significant animosity between the four members.
 The demands of life on the road, along with the overnight fame the band had been forced to deal with, had resulted in substance abuse and bruised egos.
 Bassist and co-singer Gene Simmons, the most outspoken of KISS, had become the focal point in the media, causing some resentment from his bandmates, while both guitarist Ace Frehley and drummer Peter Criss had become liabilities due to their escalating cocaine habit.

 KISS were not the first rock group whose music would provide the basis for a feature, yet it had become more common that they would star in concert films, chronicling their sell-out tours or legendary shows.
 Thus, the first half of the 1970s had seen the likes of the Rolling Stones, Pink Floyd, David Bowie and Led Zeppelin lighting up the big screen from the stage.
 ‘When we were approached to do KISS Meets the Phantom, it was pretty much sold to us as A Hard Day’s Night meets Star Wars.
 So we thought, ‘Hey, that’s great, and that sounds like a good idea,” explained guitarist and co-singer Paul Stanley in the liner notes to the Kissology Vol.2 box-set.
 ‘Originally, we were gonna write all new songs for it, and it was gonna be very hip and very cutting edge, and it turned into this very, very bizarre, um…spoof.’

-Star Wars had been released the previous May and already taken the world by storm, launching an array of movie merchandise and giving audiences such iconic characters as Luke Skywalker and Darth Vader.
-It had not only changed how movies were made but also how they would be promoted, while also revolutionising special effects.
+Star Wars had been released the previous May and had already taken the world by storm, launching an array of movie merchandise and giving audiences such iconic characters as Luke Skywalker and Darth Vader.
+It had not only changed how movies were made but also how they would be promoted, while also revolutionising special effects and sound design.
 Hollywood wasted no time in capitalising on its success, and even before the filmmakers announced their intention to produce a highly-anticipated sequel, other studios were eager to create their own blockbuster fantasies.

 Upon reading the script, Frehley became furious at how his character spoke, despite his bandmates later claiming that the writers portrayed him accurately.
 ‘Every time my character was supposed to speak, the only thing that would come out of his mouth was the sound of a parrot: ‘Awk!” claimed Frehley in his memoir No Regrets.
 ‘I guess the writers had picked up on a quirk of my personality, although I’m not sure where they got the information.
 Sometimes when I’d get loaded and I didn’t want to engage in conversation, I’d mimic the squawk of a parrot until the other person gave up and went away.’